If you’re doing programmatic SEO, it comes down to finding good head keywords or head terms that you can target.

 For the validation process, you just have to check…

-- If the ranking pages are long-form articles that are manually written, and
+• If the ranking pages are long-form articles that are manually written, and

-- If the domain authorities of the ranking sites are too high that you can’t compete with
+• If the domain authorities of the ranking sites are too high that you can’t compete with

-And both of the above conditions are TRUE, then pursuing that head term is NOT a good idea.
+And if both of the above conditions are TRUE, then pursuing that head term is NOT a good idea.

 You have to select only the terms which have low competition and not all the ranking pages are long-form articles.

-I recommend creating a few pages for each head term first, wait for a few weeks, analyze GSC data, and see if they rank.
+But it’s NOT a good idea to create 1000s of pages just on the feeling that they might be good.
+And that’s why I recommend creating a few pages for each head term first, wait for a few weeks, analyse GSC data, and see if they rank.
+And if they show all the good signs, you’re good to go with creating 1000s of programmatically generated pages.

-Related: Challenges associated with programmatic SEO
+Related: Finding modifiers for programmatic SEO

 Final words

 No doubt, finding the head terms is the most time-consuming part of the whole programmatic SEO process.
-But hey… keyword research is the new market research and you should invest more time in it.
+But hey… keyword research is the new market research, and you should invest more time in it.

 While researching head keywords, there are some things that you should keep in mind that…

-- no two or more head keywords are closely related, and
+• no two or more head keywords are closely related, and

 And that’s it!